Notice of Privacy Practices

 - Disclosures made to family members or friends in the course of providing care.

 To request this list or “accounting” of disclosures, you must submit your request in writing to the relevant Sedgwick County Privacy Officer listed below.
-Your request must state a time period which may not be longer than six years, and may not include dates before April 14, 2003.
+Your request must state a time period which may not be longer than past six years from the date of your request.
 Your request should indicate in what form you want the list (e.g., on paper or electronically.)
 Sedgwick County may charge you for the costs of providing the list.
 We will notify you of the costs involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Request Restrictions.
 You have the right to request a restriction on the health information that Sedgwick County uses or discloses about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the health information Sedgwick County discloses about you to someone who is involved in your care or the payment for your care (i.e., a family member or friend).
 For example, you could ask that: